With his long ears, droopy lips, and soulful expression, the Bracco Italiano has a distinctive look.

-Some of the most common health problems seen in this breed include hip dysplasia, entropion, umbilical hernias and ear mites.
+Some of the most common health problems seen in this breed include hip dysplasia, entropion, umbilical hernias, and ear mites.

 The Bracco Italiano is also known to be sensitive to anesthesia, specifically to the drug Domitor.

-Like so many other breeds, the Bracco is known to suffer from a few hereditary health issues which are worth knowing about if you are planning share your home with one of these active and good-looking dogs.
+Like so many other breeds, the Bracco is known to suffer from a few hereditary health issues which are worth knowing about if you are planning to share your home with one of these active and good-looking dogs.

 3 Important Training Tips

-Because it was developed as a gun dog, the Bracco Italiano is very smart, and he or she is always willing to work extra hard to understand what behaviours, or even tricks, you’re trying to inspire in them.
+Because it was developed as a gun dog, the Bracco Italiano is very smart, and he or she is always willing to work extra hard to understand what behaviors, or even tricks, you’re trying to inspire in them.